This blog post is part of “YOUR COMPLETE GUIDE TO THE NORTH GEORGIA OUTDOORS” blog series.

 The speed produced while on a bike allows the rider to see a great deal of land in a shorter period.
 For the most part, your concentration must be on the obstacles you are approaching in the foreground rather than the foliage and birds in your surroundings.
 If you have not had the chance to give mountain biking a try, give it a go!
 The North Georgia mountains have unlimited potential when it comes to discovering new trails and developing individual biking skills.
 Although these trails might not be as rugged as the Rockies, this area has an abundance of diversity of wildlife, flora, fauna, and rides for all skill levels.

 The best times of the year to cycle in Helen GA are from June to October.
 Minus a few thunderstorms during the summer, you can enjoy many warm days with temperatures in the 80s.
 To enjoy more calm and dry weather, plan to visit in October, which is the driest month of the year.
 If you are considering a visit during other times of the year, keep in mind that it can and does snow in Helen.
 Be sure to check the weather forecast before making your trip.

 No matter which trail you choose one thing is for sure: all along the way you will see stunning views and spend some one-on-one time with nature.
 Being out in the wilderness you can enjoy the peace, quiet and fresh mountain air.
 Cycling in the mountains is a great way to take your mind off of city life and bring you some much-needed relaxation.

-If you are looking for a exciting or peaceful, leisurely bike ride, make your way to Helen GA.
-Enjoy the trails, the stunning views and the fun culture of the town.
+If you are looking for an exciting or peaceful, leisurely bike ride, make your way to Helen GA.
+Enjoy the trails, the stunning views, and the fun culture of the town.
 A world of adventure awaits those who make the decision to experience mountain biking in northern Georgia.